sv1jsb/django-angular/README.md

 There is also support for Server Send Events and live update of posts with Angular.
-The SSE server is a wsgi app *sseapp.py* which can be started with uwsgi To start the SSE server first make sure the *DJANGO_ENABLE_SSE* is *True* in uwsgi.ini.
-Then in a separate terminal:
+The SSE server is a wsgi app *sseapp.py* which can be started with uwsgi To start the SSE server you will need *redis* running and make sure the *DJANGO_ENABLE_SSE* is *True* in uwsgi.ini.
+Then in a separate terminal install the additional requirements and run the sse server.

 * `$ workon djangular`
+* `$ pip install -r requirements.txt`
 * `$ cd <project_root>`
 * `$ uwsgi uwsgi_sse.ini`